RUST OUT STRESS SYNDROME (ROSS) –

 Rust Out Stress Syndrome (ROSS)

-APEX, the Association of Professional Executives in the Public Services in Canada by its study on Executive Stress found out that the increase in physical and emotional distress in the rank of public services executives are not attributed to overwork but to lack of control.
-The distinguishing feature of the conclusion of the study is that in respect of Executives, who feel in control of the decisions they make and the how and why of their decisions, their performance is healthy and even thrives irrespective of the weight of the workload.
-Executives who are not in control of their decisions and their performance feel distress.
+APEX, the Association of Professional Executives in the Public Services in Canada, by its study on Executive Stress found out that the increase in physical and emotional distress in the rank of public services executives are not attributed to overwork but to lack of control.
+The distinguishing feature of the conclusion of the study is that in respect of Executives, who feel in control of the decisions they make and the how and why of their decisions; their performance is healthy and even thrives irrespective of the weight of the workload.
+Executives, who are not in control of their decisions and their performance, feel distress.
 Another main reason of Rust Out in organizations is that people find their job under-challenged.
 This is more prevalent in the middle management ranks in the organizations.
-With the fast change in technology, growing competition and entry of multi-nationals coupled with ineffective succession planning in organizations, the middle management cadre is bulging without proper responsibility and authority and as a result most of the middle managers find their job under-challenged and slowly but steadily moving towards Rust Out Stress Syndrome.
+With the fast change in technology, growing competition coupled with ineffective succession planning in organizations, the middle management cadre is bulging without proper responsibility and authority and as a result most of the middle managers find their job under-challenged and slowly but steadily moving towards Rust Out Stress Syndrome.